Ingrid Goes West: Plot

 In retaliation, Ingrid manipulates Dan into kidnapping and terrorizing Nicky to keep him quiet.
 Nicky escapes his bindings and attacks Dan, leading Ingrid to stun Nicky with a crowbar.
 Ingrid rushes Dan to the hospital and leaves Nicky in the desert.
 Later, Ingrid sees on Instagram that Taylor and Ezra went to Joshua Tree.
 She drives there to surprise them, but no one is home.
 When Ingrid tries to call Taylor, Ezra answers instead and says Nicky has told him and Taylor about everything.
 He warns Ingrid to stay away from Taylor.

-In a last-ditch attempt to reach Taylor, Ingrid moves into the small house next door to her Joshua Tree place.
-The electricity where Ingrid is staying fails, which leads her to walk over to Taylor's home, where a Halloween party is being thrown, in order to charge her phone.
-When Ingrid is discovered by Taylor,tries to convince Taylor to forgive her since friends forgive each other Taylor responds that she and Ingrid were never truly friends, then tells her to seek professional help before banishing her from the party.
-But before leaving, she throws all her truths in her face and that she is as much of a liar as she is, pointing out that her brother is a drug addict, her husband is an alcoholic who really hates her, and she pretends to be a popular girl when in reality her life is garbage.
+In another attempt to reach Taylor, Ingrid spends all her money buying the small house next door to her Joshua Tree place.
+The electricity at Ingrid's house is disconnected for nonpayment, which leads her to walk over to Taylor's home, where a Halloween party is being thrown, to charge her phone.
+When discovered by Taylor, Ingrid tries to convince Taylor to forgive her since friends forgive each other.
+Taylor responds that she and Ingrid were never truly friends, then tells her to seek professional help before banishing her from the party.
+Before leaving, Ingrid throws all her truths in her face and that she is as much of a liar as she is, pointing out that her brother is a drug addict, her husband is an alcoholic who hates her, and she pretends to be a popular girl when in reality her life is garbage.

 Ingrid returns to her home, dejected and desperate.
 She records a video for her public Instagram page in which she confesses her past deception and expresses hopelessness about whether she can change.
 She ends the video by attempting suicide with an overdose of pills.

 Ingrid wakes in a hospital, having survived her suicide attempt because Dan saw the video in time.
 Dan informs Ingrid that her video has gone viral, and thousands of strangers have used the hashtag #iamingrid to show support.
-As Ingrid scrolls through all the love for her on social media, a smile starts to spread across her face.
+While scrolling through all the love for her on social media, Ingrid smiles.